 - Turning Circle: Turning Circle is an open, eclectic Pagan circle.
 Our unifying thread is an Earth-based spirituality, revering the Earth and her interdependent web of life.
 We usually meet on the 1st and 3rd Fridays of each month at 7:30pm, but sometimes we do shift dates, so please check our website (turningcircle.org) to confirm an event.
 Drop-ins are always welcome to join us!
 Alex Cauthen-Zach, firstname.lastname@example.org

 Like to serve others?

-Hands-On Sundays: Once a month we provide an opportunity to participate in a “hands on” project.
+- Hands-On Sundays: Once each quarter we provide an opportunity to participate in a “hands on” project.
 We aren’t asking for dollars but instead your participation.
-Some months it might be a school supply drive, or Thanksgiving meals, or Christmas for a family etc. We encourage suggestions and ideas for future Hands On monthly projects.
+It might be a school supply drive, or Thanksgiving meals, or Christmas for a family etc. We encourage suggestions and ideas for future Hands On projects.
 Cindy Williams & Rae Millman – firstname.lastname@example.org

 Like governance work?

 - Board of Trustees: UUCC’s elected governing body. firstname.lastname@example.org.
 Interested in serving?
 Contact email@example.com

 - Endowment Board – The Endowment Board manages and administers UUCC’s Endowment Fund. firstname.lastname@example.org.
 Interested in serving?
 Contact email@example.com